-On October 16, 2023, Riverain entered into a \$88,254,000 Construction Loan Facility ("CLF") agreement with Desjardins to finance the construction of phase one.
+On October 16, 2023, Riverain entered into a \$88,254 Construction Loan Facility ("CLF") agreement with Desjardins to finance the construction of phase one.
 The CLF is a variable rate loan based on the prime interest rate increased by fifty basis points (0.50%).
 Accrued interest is due on the first day of the month.
 The CLF matures on November 1, 2026.
-In conjunction with the CLF, Riverain entered into a \$1,500 revolving operating line of credit to bridge approved project costs between advances at the same variable interest rate as the CLF.
-The maximum authorized amount for both facilities together is \$88,254,000.
+In conjunction with the CLF, Selkirk & Main Developments Inc. (the Nominee) entered into a \$1,500 revolving operating line of credit to bridge approved project costs between advances at the same variable interest rate as the CLF.

+On March 7, 2024, the phase one commitment letter was amended to increase the maximum authorized amount on the CLF to \$98,254 with no additional equity contribution required.
 Draws on the CLF are completed once per month with the issuance of the construction report by the project monitor AMS Quantity Surveyors.
-As at December 31, 2023 the outstanding balance is \$18,757,420 (2022 - \$nil) of which the Partnership has recorded its 75%.
+As at December 31, 2024 the outstanding balance is \$63,420 (2023 - \$18,757) of which the Limited Partnership has recorded its 75%.
 Borrowings under each of these agreements are secured by a first collateral mortgage charge on the lands and improvements and a general security agreement.
-The other co-owner and the Limited Partnership have provided a corporate guarantee and postponement of claim or the full loan amount plus interest and costs for the full duration of the existing construction loan facility on phase one construction and any renewals thereof.